-What is VRF in Networking?
-What is VRF Lite?
+What is VRF in Networking, and what is VRF Lite?

 The VRF’s full form in networking is Virtual Routing and Forwarding.
-To forward a received packet, a network router does a lookup in the routing table and sends the packet to the next hop.
-The routing table is global and applicable to all network traffic coming in.
+Routing is the process where the network router looks up the routing table after receiving a packet and forwards the packet to the next hop.
+A router has a single routing table, meaning all network traffic coming in will screen the single routing information.

-It is similar to usual IP routing, but unlike the normal router, a router with VRF technology may have multiple routing tables to separate the IP traffic.
-It is similar to the VLAN but works on layer 3 and segregates the network packets based on the IP address not using VLAN tagging.
+It is similar to usual IP routing, but unlike the typical router, a router with VRF technology may have multiple routing tables to separate the IP traffic.
+Conceptually similar to the VLAN but works on layer three of the OSI model while VLAN is on layer two., segregating the network packets based on the IP address, not using VLAN tagging.

 This creates the virtualization of a single router into multiple routers.
-A network user feels that all segmented traffic has its own dedicated routers.
-But the difference is that in VRF there can be only one routing table, while a router may have multiple.
+A network user feels that all segmented traffic has its dedicated routers.
+But the difference is that in VRF, there can be only one routing table, while a router may have multiple.

-By isolating network traffic, a service provider can provide a VPN to its customers.
+A service provider can provide a VPN to its customers by isolating network traffic.
 This cut down the requirements for authentication and encryption.

 How does IP Routing work?

 Network communication means transmitting data (in packets) from one host to another.
 The communicating hosts may be in the same or different networks.
-Each packet has an IP header that has source and destination IP addresses along with the user data.
+Each packet has an IP header with source and destination IP addresses and user data.

 When a host needs to send data out, it sends a packet to the router.
 At the host, the router address is configured as the default gateway.

-Once gets a packer, the router looks into the global routing table and forwards the packet to the next hope.
-The next-hop could be another router or destination machine.
+Once it gets a packer, the router looks into the global routing table and forwards the packet to the next hop.
+The next hop could be another router or destination machine.
 Routing using a global routing table is named default routing.

 Why do we need the separation of IP traffic?

 We need the separation of entities in many cases.
-Suppose there are multiple departments in a company and we do not want to expose any resource from one department to another.
+Suppose a company has multiple departments, and we do not want to expose resources from one department to another.
 The option is simple, limit communication within a department.
-By restricting access, the HR department can not have access to marketing servers or files.
+The HR department can not access marketing servers or files by restricting access.

 Why do we need VRF if there is a VLAN option?

-If there are multiple VLANs in the company, over the switches.
+Suppose there are multiple VLANs in the company over the switches.
 All switches are connected to the router for external network access.
 This brings a problem, a host in VLAN can access another host in another VLAN.
 If we have VRF, a host can access hosts in the same VRF.

-Using VRF, an ISP can provide isolation of IP traffic between distant hosts.
+Using VRF, an ISP can isolate IP traffic between distant hosts.
 The ISP will configure VRF on each router between the path.

 Virtual Routing Tables in VRF:

-These are similar to the normal routing tables associated with an interface.
-If a message comes on the interface it checks for routing in the VRF table only.
+These are similar to the standard routing tables associated with an interface.
+If a message comes on the interface, it only checks for routing in the VRF table.